 Adult: Defined in the Private Health Insurance Act as a person who is not a dependent and over the age of 18.

-Ambulance services: The services provided by an approved ambulance service (or a third party approved by the ambulance service) to transport to person, when medically necessary, to a hospital for admission or for emergency treatment
+Ambulance services: The services provided by an approved ambulance service (or a third party approved by the ambulance service) to transport a person, when medically necessary, to a hospital for admission or for emergency treatment

 Benefits: The money payable from the Fund to the member or on their behalf for approved services claimable under their level of cover